-Because I don’t have super clear photos of the full layout of the backyard, I made some quick drawings to illustrate what we had in the backyard before renovations and our ideas for the updates.
+Because I don’t have super clear photos of the full layout of the backyard, I made some quick drawings (very amateur) to illustrate what we had in the backyard before renovations and our plans for the updates.

 Here is a view from the back door.
-You can see in the right corner some of the overgrown garden that we had to remove prior to the swing set being built.
+The overgrown garden in the top right corner is where the swing set will go.

 Backyard Plans with Swing Set & Fence

-The boys purchased all of the wood that they would need for the project.
-The plans included 2 swings, a fun landing at the top of the slide & beneath that landing, a sandbox.
+On the first day, the boys purchased all of the wood and began building the swing set frame.
+The design plans include 2 swings, a fun landing at the top of the slide, and a sandbox underneath.